 You can find these staff from a number of sources, but we’d suggest giving Jora Local a go.

 Make sure you read up on all the regulations

 The rules and regulations around mobile food vending can be a bit complex, but Zarezkij said the local council was a great place to start.

 “When you first start out you need to get accredited, and that’s with the council from which the food truck parks at night and that’s where the prep kitchen is based usually,” he said.

-Luckily your local council will be able to point you in the right direction on all the OH&S regulations you need to adhere to as well.
+Luckily your local council will be able to point you in the right direction on all the Occupational Health and Safety regulations you need to adhere to as well.